 A more recent study that examined the genomes of ~27,000 individuals identified a total of 15 loci associated with acne, 12 of which are novel.
 Some of the novel loci are linked to the WNT10A and SEMA4B genes.
 Overall, these loci only explain 22% of the heritability of acne, highlighting the fact that further studies will need to be conducted.

 Once we have a more comprehensive understanding of the genetic basis of acne, we can develop more effective treatment options for patients.

 At Nebula Genomics, our goal is to empower you to discover more about your genome including your genetic predisposition to skin conditions like acne.
 This can help you determine the best skincare for you before purchasing products like Curology.

 If you have already participated in 23andMe or AncestryDNA, you can upload your DNA data for free and get an expanded DNA report.
 We use a process called imputation to fill in the blanks left by typical DNA tests.
 As a customer, you have access to hundreds of traits and curated research studies through the Nebula Research Library, allowing you to stay up-to-date with the most cutting-edge research as it comes out, including research on skin health, and what it means about you and your DNA.

-Furthermore, we offer the most affordable 30x Whole-Genome Sequencing service for $299!
+Furthermore, we offer the most affordable 30x Whole-Genome Sequencing service!
 This genetic test reads 100% of your DNA.
 That is 10,000 times more data compared to tests like 23andMe or AncestryDNA!

 Let’s summarize our Curology review.